AbdelrahmanAbouelwafa75/Piano-tiles-bot/README.md

 # Piano-tiles-bot
-A bot that plays piano tiles for you hit 3 crowns in every test i put it to =How to use the bot=
+A bot that plays piano tiles for you hit 3 crowns in every test i put it to<br>
+=How to use the bot=<br>
-First start the main.py
+First start the main.py<br>
-Right click on the 4 lanes for the tiles adjacent to the start button not above it =How to stop the bot= press "q" on your keyboard
+Right click on the 4 lanes for the tiles adjacent to the start button not above it<br> =How to stop the bot=<br>
+press "q" on your keyboard<br>